Haigutus/application-profiles-library/.github/README.md

 Note that the application profile serialization based on RDFS and RDF XML syntax is defined in IEC 61970-501:2006 (Ed1) and CIM XML serialization is defined in IEC 61970-552:2016.
 However, current implementations deviate from these standards due to various reasons.
 For additional information, please refer to the latest version of the [RDF-syntax User Guide](https://www.entsoe.eu/data/cim/cim-for-grid-models-exchange/#_ENTSO_E_CGMES_Extension_and_Profile) CGMES Library.

 The content of the Application Profiles Library is published under [Apache 2.0 open-source license](https://github.com/entsoe/application-profiles-library/blob/main/LICENSE.txt).

+# ENTSO-E GitHub Repository Structure

+ENTSO-E offers the [application-profiles-library](https://github.com/entsoe/application-profiles-library/) GitHub Repository storing all the published CIM related artifacts (including CGMES and the NCP).

+The main branch stores all the available artifacts and several snapshots in time will constitute the application profiles library releases as such.
+This branch is continuously under development and ENTSO-E CIM WG so it can be considered the _edge_ or _development_ branch.

+On the other hand, the repository is also subdivided into several branches corresponding to packages of profiles’ sets releases.
+With this structure, ENTSO-E aims at enhancing transparency and clearly associating a set of machine artifacts to profiles releases.

+As an example, someone interested in the NCP v2.2 release artifacts can access them in the main branch but also in the branch _ncp-v2-2_.

+This current document establishes in [section 6](# Application Profiles – File Naming Convention) the naming convention used for the artifacts in the application profiles library.
+However, in order to exploit git functionalities for version control, the artifacts in the main branch may not include the version number in the files’ name.
+Every time a change is done in a file, it must increase the version number but if one does this, git will not capture the changes as it needs the file name to be static.

+Only once a release is ready for publication, a new branch will be created with the subset of artifacts corresponding to it.
+As an example, imagine that the current release of the NCP is version 2.4.
+In the moment of publication, the main branch and the _ncp-v2-4-0_ contain the exact same.
+One month later, ENTSO-E CIM WG detects a bug in the release’ artifacts (e.g., the _AssessedElement-AP-Voc-RDFS2020.rdf_) and fixes it in the main branch, thus the two previous branches differ.
+When the next release v2.5 of the NCP is ready, a new branch _ncp-v2-5-0_ will be created and the process restarted.

+Regardless of the file naming convention used exclusively for human readability, all artifacts contain version fields in the dataset header (_dcat:isVersionOf_, _dcterms:conformsTo_, etc.) which shall be used for machine readability.

+## Special Mentions

+### Solving inconsistency in the use of dcterms ontology

+All current releases of CGMES ([v3.0](https://github.com/entsoe/application-profiles-library/tree/cgmes-v3-0)) and NCP ([v2.4](https://github.com/entsoe/application-profiles-library/tree/ncp-v2-4-0)) RDFS and SHACL artifacts are updated to replace the term _dct_ with the term _dcterms_.
+This is done because dct was initially use but later decided not to use.
+This change enhances consistency.

+### Addition of header schema for CGMES v3.0

+For context, CGMES v3.0 profiles have the metadata under owl:Onthology.
+On the other hand, CGMES v2.4 profiles have the metadata under entsoe:<profile>Version.

+A maintenance request detected that [File Header RDFS of CGMES v3.0](https://github.com/entsoe/application-profiles-library/blob/main/CGMES/CurrentRelease/RDFS/61970-600-2_Header-AP-Voc-RDFS2019.rdf) was missing the metadata.
+This originated a the addition of a [new File Header RDFS](https://github.com/entsoe/application-profiles-library/blob/main/CGMES/CurrentRelease/RDFS/61970-600-2_Header-AP-Voc-RDFS2020.rdf) that features a new Ontology file header added to the schema (RDFS).

+It is recommended to use the [new File Header RDFS](https://github.com/entsoe/application-profiles-library/blob/main/CGMES/CurrentRelease/RDFS/61970-600-2_Header-AP-Voc-RDFS2020.rdf) instead of the [old](https://github.com/entsoe/application-profiles-library/blob/main/CGMES/CurrentRelease/RDFS/61970-600-2_Header-AP-Voc-RDFS2019.rdf).

 # RDF schemas (RDFS)
 The RDFS 2020 export of the RDFS augmented version is based on IEC 61970-501:2006 (Ed1).
 The package contains RDFS for CGMES v3.0 and NC Profiles.
 These are the files which file name contains “Voc-RDFS2020”.